-- 1. The first meeting of each academic year shall be convened by the previous year's chairperson if that individual still serves on the committee.
+- The first meeting of each academic year shall be convened as the need arises by the previous year's chairperson if that individual still serves on the committee.
 In his/her absence, the President of the University Senate will designate a committee member to convene the committee. - 2.
-A quorum consists of two members.
+A second meeting in the Spring will be convened by the committee chairperson no later than the last week in February to ensure appropriate time for willingness to serve, elections, review of results, and finalization of committee formation.
+As stated in 1A, this process must be completed by the last day of April. - 3.
+A quorum consists of two members. - 4.
+Meetings may be conducted electronically.